actionhero/actionhero/readme.markdown

 			})
 		}, timer);
 	});

+## Application Structure

+The actionCluster module contains no native code and is arranged like this:

+	/
+	|- actions
+	|-- (the base actions)
+	|
+	|- certs
+	|-- (example certs for the https server, keyed for 'localhost')
+	|
+	|- examples
+	|-- (some common examples of using actionHero in the actionCluster)
+	|
+	|- initializers
+	|-- (the common intiilzers for he web and socket servers, actions, logging, etc)
+	|
+	|- node_modules
+	|-- (actionHero dependancies get installed here)
+	|
+	|- public
+	|-- (default location for public assets served by /file path)
+	|
+	|- spec
+	|-- (tests)
+	|
+	|- tasks
+	|-- (default tasks)
+	|
+	_specHelper.js
+	actionHero
+	api.js
+	config.json
+	license.txt
+	package.json
+	readme.markdown
+	utils.js
+	versions.markdown

+Your application structure should look similar.

+actions in /actions will be loaded in automatically, along /initializers and /tasks. /public will become your applicaiton's default static asset location.
+You can make your own config.json in your application root with only the partial changes you want to use over the default settings.

+	/
+	|- actions
+	|-- (your actions)
+	|
+	|- cache
+	|-- (where the api.cache.data will be saved/loaded from)
+	|
+	|- certs
+	|-- (your https certs for your domain)
+	|
+	|- initializers
+	|-- (any additional initializers you want)
+	|
+	|- log
+	|-- (default location for logs)
+	|
+	|- node_modules
+	|-- (your modules, actionHero should be npm installed in here)
+	|
+	|- public
+	|-- (your static assets to be served by /file)
+	|
+	|- tasks
+	|-- (your tasks)
+	|
+	your_main_app.js
+	config.json
+	package.json (be sure to include 'actionHero':'x')

 ## Extending actionHero
 The first thing to do is to make your own ./actions (and ./models) folder.
 If you like the default actions, feel free to copy them in.
 You should also make you own tasks as defined above.